Bongwonsa

 Part of the temple was destroyed in 1950 during the Korean War.
 In 1966 a new hall was built, but this was later moved to another part of the city.
 In 1991, while a new Hall of 3000 Buddhas was being built, a fire destroyed the Main Buddha Hall, which was rebuilt in 1994.

-In the summer of 2004, it was discovered that serial killer Yoo Young-Cheol had buried around eleven bodies of his victims near the temple.
+In the summer of 2004, it was discovered that serial killer Yoo Young-chul had buried around eleven bodies of his victims near the temple.

-More than 50 monks live at the temple and are engaged in education and social welfare work.

-16 Arhat statues
+Sixteen Arhat statues

 In the garden of the Buddhist Temple one can find 16 white statues.
 These are the 16 Arhat - the Enlightened ones.
 In Theravada Buddhism and in Mahayana Buddhism, the Arhat (saint) has attained enlightenment and may choose to guide others or not.
-The 16 Arhats are all pictured here representing their own paths to enlightenment - which may, or may not, be the same as someone else's.
-The Arhats here would be suggesting one should find one's own path instead of trying to follow another's.

-With the 16 Arhats of Theravada Buddhism, the message is simply "I did this.
-You can do this too.
-Find your own way" while the same sort of saint as understood by Mahayana Buddhism would be saying, "I did this.
-You can do this too.
-Let me show you the way."